Silver Galapagos Ship Review

 SILVERSEA’S SILVER GALAPAGOS

-Thanks to a full-blown refit that has removed nearly all traces of her former dark, wood-panelled Renaissance-era interior décor, Silver Galapagos now appears fresh and modern.
+Thanks to a full-blown refit that has removed nearly all traces of her former dark, wood-paneled Renaissance-era interior décor, Silver Galapagos now appears fresh and modern.
 Her lighter interiors and public rooms work well in the seemingly endless sunlight that is graced upon the Galapagos Islands, and her physical size allows her to ride out the surprisingly large swells in the area with a minimal amount of discomfort.
 She’s one of only a few vessels in the region to carry 100 guests, and stands out as being one of the largest and most amenity-laden ships to sail the Galapagos Islands.

 The Galapagos is a stunning, bucket-list, once-in-a-lifetime destination.
 You’ll enjoy it on any ship.
 But chances are good that, after her recent refit and refurbishment, you’ll enjoy it a whole lot more aboard Silver Galapagos.